Spl0itable/nosflare/README.md

 2. Go to Storage & Databases > D1 SQL Database section and click "Create Database" button.
 Pick any name you want and select the Region.
 Go to R2 Object Storage and click "Create a bucket" and call this whatever you like and select region.
 3. In the newly created D1 database click Settings tab and click "Enable read replication".
 Ignore the warning, Nosflare has been extensively tested to support read replication.
 However, fallback support is included in case read replication is disabled.
 4. Edit the `wrangler.toml` file to use your own D1 database settings for name and id.
 The id is the "UUID" listed on the D1 Database dashboard.
 In this same file you can also change some other settings for the worker, including its name.
 Additionally, in the `bucket_name` add the name of the R2 bucket created.
+5. Go to Queues and click Create Queue and call it "event-processing-queue"
-5. Go to the Compute (Workers) section and click create button to start a new worker.
+6. Go to the Compute (Workers) section and click create button to start a new worker.
 You can import directly from a git repo or start with "Hello World" template.
 You can call the worker whatever you'd like.
 This will be the primary relay worker (the one Nostr clients connect to).
-6. If not using a connected git repo, then on the Bindings tab of the Worker, bind the `RELAY_DATABASE` variable to the D1 database you created in the Storage & Databases > D1 SQL Database section and bind `EVENT_ARCHIVE` to the R2 bucket you created.
+7. If not using a connected git repo, then on the Bindings tab of the Worker, bind the `RELAY_DATABASE` variable to the D1 database you created in the Storage & Databases > D1 SQL Database section, bind the `EVENT_QUEUE` variable to the Queue you created, and bind `EVENT_ARCHIVE` to the R2 bucket you created.
 These bindings will occur automatically and can be skipped if pushing from git to the worker.
-7. Depending what you picked in step 4, Copy the contents of `worker.js` file and paste into the online editor.
+8. Depending what you picked in step 4, Copy the contents of `worker.js` file and paste into the online editor.
 Or, if files are git pushed to a repo, the Worker will automatically build from the `worker.js` script to the Worker.
-8. Save and deploy the relay worker.
+9. Save and deploy the relay worker.
 Visit the relay URL through HTTP request (from browser) to the landing page.
 This will trigger the database initialization to build the necessary database tables.
-9. Add a custom domain in the Worker's settings in Settings > Domains & Routes section (this will be the desired relay URL).
+10. Add a custom domain in the Worker's settings in Settings > Domains & Routes section (this will be the desired relay URL).
-10. (Optional) Use the `migrate.js` script to build a seperate worker to migrate from R2 bucket to D1 database if previous Nosflare-powered relay was deployed (see below).
+11. (Optional) Use the `migrate.js` script to build a seperate worker to migrate from R2 bucket to D1 database if previous Nosflare-powered relay was deployed (see below).

 ## Cost Analysis & Pricing